How to Use the Paho MQTT Client in Python with Examples

 The first method calls the username_pw_set

-Optionally and as an alternative to username/password, you can use certificate-based authentication and authorization (if your broker supports this).
-In this case, you must add the parameters certfile and keyfile to the path of the corresponding files (client certificate and private key).
-For more information, refer to the certificate-based authentication and authorization section of the MQTT TLS configuration guide.
+As an alternative to username/password, you can use certificate-based authentication and authorization (if your broker supports this).
+In this case, you must add the parameters certfile

 Configure callbacks and connect a client to your broker